chenosaurus/oak-examples/neural-networks/face-detection/gaze-estimation/README.md

 1. The cropped face is used as input to the [Head pose model](https://models.luxonis.com/luxonis/head-pose-estimation/068ac18a-de71-4a6e-9f0f-42776c0ef980) which returns the 3D vector the heads position.
 1. The cropped eyes and the 3D pose vector are fed into [ADAS gaze estimation model](https://models.luxonis.com/luxonis/gaze-estimation-adas/b174ff1b-740b-4016-b8d5-b9488dbdd657) to compute the final gaze of the person.

-**:exclamation: ON RVC2 you can run the example with camera input only (`--media` flag doesnt work due to a problem with the replay node). :exclamation:**

 ## Demo